AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 You can add a person to the [opened](#opening-a-wedding--open) Wedding Planner.
 You can use tags to specify if the person is a bride, groom, or other wedding party participant.
+The new person will be displayed on the right pane of the GUI.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`